blakeaw/blakeaw.github.io/logos.md

  * **Status:** Not yet in use

 ##### About:
  The simplePSO software implements particle swarm optimization.
-The logo logo embodies this with a sketch of a mountain-like 'cost' landscape and a swarm cloud that is swarming to the peak (i.e., the optimum) of the landscape.
+The logo embodies this with a sketch of a mountain-like 'cost' landscape and a swarm cloud that is swarming to the peak (i.e., the optimum) of the landscape.
 The design includes both the software name and z tagline; this is the first of my logo designs to include a tagline.
 This logo design was created using the online version of the digital sketchpad, aptly named Sketchpad, at https://sketch.io/

 #### HypBuilder logo<a name="hypbuilder"></a>